ucsf-wynton/wynton-website-hpc/docs/about/specs.md

 qb3-id3   |              48 |  2.50 GHz |  256 GiB |          1.5 TiB |      4.0 GiB |
 **Total** |         **576** |           |          |                  |              |

-All compute nodes have Intel Xeon CPU E5-2680 v3 @ 2.50GHz processors and local solid state drives (SSDs).
+All compute nodes have Intel Xeon CPU E5-2680 v3 @ 2.50 GHz processors and local solid state drives (SSDs).

 The compute nodes can only be utilized by submitting jobs via the scheduler - it is _not_ possible to explicitly log in to compute nodes.